-This short tutorial teaches the easiest way on How to Copy a Directory in Linux – more specifically using the command line.
+This short tutorial teaches the easiest way How to Copy a Directory in Linux – more explicitly using the command line.

 $ cp <source_file> <destination_folder/>